darka/darka-blog-src/content/posts/python-enum-comparison.md

 True
 {{< /highlight >}}

-As the values of the enumeration members are the same, the members themselves evaluate as equal!
+As the values of enumeration members are the same, the members themselves evaluate as equal!

 > __Note:__ We can disallow defining enumerations with duplicate values by using [the `@unique` decorator][unique-decorator]